John Paton (VC): Details

+He described the Battle of Lucknow to a journalist in 1907, "There were only 2,500 on our side and it was estimated that the enemy numbered over 70,000 sepoys and mark you they were not savages but well trained soldiers armed and drilled the same as we were."

 He emigrated to Australia in 1861 becoming a prison governor.

 He lived with his family in a cottage (no longer standing) near the corner of Prospect Road and Robert Street at Summer Hill in Sydney's inner western suburbs.
 He worshipped at St. Andrews Anglican Church on the corner of Henson and Smith Streets, Summer Hill.
 A magnificent bronze memorial was erected in his memory by his sisters and is located on the wall to the immediate left upon entering the church main entrance.
 A park located across the street from the church is named in his honour His grave (including family members) is in the Anglican Monumental Area "AAA, number 414" of Rookwood Necropolis, Strathfield, Sydney.
 This impressive monumental grave was completely refurbished in mid-2013 by the Office of Australian War Graves, whose duty includes maintaining in perpetuity the graves of all VC Heroes buried in Australia.

+He died at his home on the 1st of April 1914 aged 81.
+After a memorial service at St Andrews Church his flag draped coffin was conveyed by a military honour guard to Summer Hill Railway Station on a horse drawn gun carriage, the bells of St Andrews tolling as locals lined the streets to pay their respect.
+The coffin was loaded on a funeral train and taken to Rookwood Cemetery, where he was buried with full military honours.

+Never one to romanticise war he later said, "The scenes of horror at the final relief of Lucknow I cannot even now dwell upon.
+Our joy at reunion with our comrades and the safety of the woman and children, turned us into hysterical woman".
+Although honored throughout his life to have won the Victoria Cross he wasn't overtly sentimental about it, telling a journalist, "The much vaunted V.C. carries with it a pension of £10 per annum.
+Now it must be remembered that men who got the V.C. are generally pretty badly broken up in achieving it.
+I was not, but most of those gaining it have been left minus a leg or an arm, or have been in some way incapacitated. £10 a year seems but a paltry sum to recompense men so badly smashed.
+My complaint is not a personal one, as I have explained I came through without a scratch."